zmanian/gaia/spec/spec.md

 ## Fee Calculations

 Collected fees are pooled globally and divided out passively to validators and delegators.
 Each validator has the opportunity to charge commission to the delegators on the fees collected on behalf of the delegators by the validators.
 Fees are paid directly into a global fee pool.
-With regards to fee withdrawal:
+Due to the nature of of passive accounting whenever changes to parameters which affect the rate of fee distribution occurs, withdrawal of fees must also occur.

  - when withdrawing one must withdrawal the maximum amount they are entitled too, leaving nothing in the pool,
- - when bonding, unbonding, or re-delegating tokens to an existing account a full withdrawal of the fees must occur (as the rules for lazy accounting change).
+ - when bonding, unbonding, or re-delegating tokens to an existing account a full withdrawal of the fees must occur (as the rules for lazy accounting change),
+ - when a candidate chooses to change the commission on fees, all accumulated commission fees must be simultaneously withdrawn.

 When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve tax is then